Introduction to LLMs

 Voice function

 If you would like to have a spoken conversation with the AI tool, many tools have a free voice option.
-This is where you talk to the LLM just like you would talk to a human, and it responds with spoken answers that sound natural.
+This is where you talk to the LLM just like you would talk to a human, and it responds with spoken answers that sound (mostly) natural.

 Video function